JonyEpsilon/gorilla-repl/README.md

 # Gorilla REPL

 Gorilla is a rich REPL for Clojure in the notebook style.
 What on earth does that mean, you say?
-Well, maybe it's best to take a look at a short video showing you what it can do:
+Well, maybe it's best to take a look at a [short video](https://vimeo.com/87118206) showing you what it can do.

-Video here.

 You can think of it like a pretty REPL that can plot graphs, or you can think of it as an editor for rich documents that can contain interactive Clojure code, graphs, table, notes, LaTeX formulae.
 Whatever works for you!
 One of the main